AliOsamaHassan/Quran-and-Arabic-Language-Repository/README.md

 2. [Madamira](https://camel.abudhabi.nyu.edu/madamira/) : A Fast, Comprehensive Tool for Morphological Analysis and Disambiguation of Arabic.
 3. [Mishkal](https://github.com/linuxscout/mishkal) : an arabic text vocalization software.
 4. [Recurrent Diacritizer](https://github.com/boknilev/diacritization) : Diacritization of Arabic texts.
-5. [Python Packages](https://pypi.python.org/pypi?%3Aaction=search&term=quran) : related to Holy Quran.
+5. [Python Packages](https://pypi.python.org/pypi?%3Aaction=search&term=quran) : related to the Holy Quran.
-6. [Python Packages](https://pypi.python.org/pypi?%3Aaction=search&term=arabic) : related with Arabic language.
+6. [Python Packages](https://pypi.python.org/pypi?%3Aaction=search&term=arabic) : related to the Arabic language.
 7. [Java API For The Quranic Arabic Corpus](http://corpus.quran.com/) : an annotated linguistic resource which shows the Arabic grammar, syntax and morphology for each word in the Holy Quran.The corpus provides three levels of analysis: morphological annotation, a syntactic treebank and a semantic ontology.
 8. [PyArabic](https://pypi.python.org/pypi/PyArabic/0.6.2) : Arabic text tools for Python to manipulate Arabic letters and text, like detecting Arabic letters, Arabic letters groups and characteristics, remove diacritics..etc.
 9. [Aruudy](https://github.com/kariminf/aruudy) : a set of python libraries which aims for Arabic prosody (Arud) or "Science of Poetry".